ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

     });
 ```

-The `AllCollectStates` sequence can be used to verify that the UI handles the different successful collect hint codes and text lengths.
+The `AllSuccessfulCollectStates` sequence can be used to verify that the UI handles the different successful collect hint codes and text lengths.
+It intentionally does not include failed terminal states, so the simulated authentication can complete successfully.

 ```csharp
 services